tanishqr-ck/CarbonCare/README.md

 7. Now fire up the frontend by :
 `$npm start`

-We are now ready to interact with the DApp .
-We will take this forward in the way , a user will normally react the platform.
+We are now ready to interact with the DApp on localhost.